Endowment Fund Policies

 Endowment units are priced on a monthly basis.
 The effective price for units purchased is based on the unit value calculated at the end of the month in which funds are received.
 Funds received and pending investment in the endowment pool will not receive any interest or rate of return until units are purchased.

 The effective price for units sold is based on the unit value calculated at the end of the month in which the request for sale is received by the Office of Gift Administration.
 Cash disbursements related to units sold will occur as soon as possible following the date the unit value is calculated.

 Spending rule for endowed funds

 The university’s spending rule has to balance two competing goals: the need to fund the operating budget at a rate that is stable and predictable year after year, and the obligation to protect the value of endowment assets against inflation.
 Yale combines a long-term spending target rate of 5.25 percent of the total endowment value with a smoothing rule that adjusts spending gradually in accordance with changes in the endowment market value.
 In years in which the endowment is appreciating rapidly, the actual spending rate remains lower than the target rate.
 For the same reason, in a declining market, the actual spending rate can be higher than the target rate while the smoothing formula cushions the reductions in the amounts available to the operating budget.
 In January 2008, Yale announced that in the future, its endowment formula will be modified to place a floor of 4.5 percent on the expected payout rate and a ceiling of 6 percent.

 Administrative charge on endowment fund income

-Yale imposes a charge on restricted endowment funds which represents a pro rata portion of costs incurred by the university in carrying out the purposes of the funds.
+Yale imposes a charge on the annual income distributed from restricted endowment funds which represents a pro rata portion of costs incurred by the university in carrying out the purposes of the funds.
 The administrative charge is adjusted annually, based on changes in the university’s budgeted and actual expenses.

 Stewardship of endowed funds